 Begging is a common behavior problem faced by dog owners.
-It can be frustrating to have your dog hounding you for food every time you take out a snack or sit down to a meal.
-There are a few things you can do to stop dog begging.
+While teaching a dog to beg on cue is a cute trick, it can be frustrating to have your dog hounding you for food every time you take out a snack or sit down to a meal.
+Fortunately, there are a few things you can do to stop your dog from begging.

-When you’re trying to train yourself not to give in to this behavior, be sure to keep your dog’s health in mind.
+When you’re trying to train yourself not to give in, it may help to keep your dog’s health in mind.
 It’s much easier to resist feeding the dog scraps from your own plate if you remember that it can lead to obesity and a number of health problems for your pet down the road.

 Keep the Dog Occupied

-You can save a special treat, such as a stuffed Kong toy, to give your dog at your own mealtimes.
-This will keep him occupied with something he enjoys, and gives you the opportunity to enjoy your own meal in peace.
+You can save a special toy, such as a stuffed Kong toy, to give your dog during your own mealtimes.
+This will keep the dog occupied with something it enjoys and gives you the opportunity to enjoy your own meal in peace.

-Another option is to feed your dog his meals at the same time you are having yours.
-Place his food down for the duration of your meal.
-Ignore him if he comes to you and begs.
-When your meal is over, pick up his food bowl whether he’s eaten or not.
-Your dog will quickly learn that he needs to eat his own food at mealtimes if he doesn’t want to go hungry.
+Another option is to feed your dog at the same time you are having your meal.
+Place the food down for the duration of your meal.
+Ignore the dog if it comes to you and begs.
+When your meal is over, pick up the food bowl whether it has been eaten or not.
+Your dog will quickly learn that it needs to eat its own food at mealtimes if it doesn’t want to go hungry.

 Make Your Dog Work for It

 Many dog trainers recommend training a dog that they must work for any reward, a method often referred to as "nothing in life is free."
 Rewards include food, attention, walks, and anything else your dog enjoys.

 Have your dog sit before you put its food bowl down or wait until you give the OK before it charges out into the yard.
 Your dog will quickly learn the behaviors you like (i.e. the ones that get it what it wants).
 You should see fewer of the unwanted behaviors like begging because it will never get rewarded for this type of behavior.